 Pope hails Thailand as inspiration for global peace

-Pope Francis called Thailand an inspiration for global peace and harmony, in a message ahead of his visit to the country this week.
+Pope Francis has called Thailand an inspiration for global peace and harmony, in a message ahead of his visit to the country next week.

-"In this world that too frequently experiences discord, division and exclusion", Thailand has shown commitment to work hard "to promote harmony and a peaceful coexistence", Pope Francis said in the video message released by the Vatican on Friday ahead of his Nov 20 to 23 visit.
+“In this world that too frequently experiences discord, division and exclusion”, Thailand has shown commitment to work hard “to promote harmony and a peaceful coexistence”, Pope Francis said in the video message released by the Vatican on Friday ahead of his visit that begind on Nov 20.

-That commitment, he said, "can serve as an inspiration" for all the people around the world who are working to "promote a great, true development of our human family in solidarity, in justice and in living in peace", according to a report published by Vatican News on Friday.
+That commitment, he said, “can serve as an inspiration” for all the people around the world who are working to “promote a great, true development of our human family in solidarity, in justice and in living in peace”, according to a report published by Vatican News.